SELECTION OF QUESTIONS AND ANSWERS

 — David, USA

 I am very glad of your progress, which is expected as you have been very diligent in your training.

 What you are making are not "baby steps", as you modestly reported, but "gigantic steps".
-We do not mean to be presumptuous, but it is good for you and others of our Shaolin Wahnam Family to know that what you and many of our students can achieve in one year what past masters would take at least 10, but more probably 20!
+We do not mean to be presumptuous, but it is good for you and others of our Shaolin Wahnam Family to know that what you and many of our students can achieve in one year, past masters would take at least 10, but more probably 20!

-I myself took more than 20 years of training before I could achieved what you described below, and I was very lucky, I learned from some of the best teachers in the world.
+I myself took more than 20 years of training before I could achieve what you described below, and I was very lucky, I learned from some of the best teachers in the world.
 Not many past masters had my opportunity.

 My mentioning of this fact is not to glamorize our school, but to remind you and others not to over-train.
 Over-training has become an issue with our diligent students in both chi kung and kungfu.
 You should avoid their mistake.